Find Your Data Science Degree

 5 Great Reasons Why You Should Consider a Degree in Data Science

-2. Career mobility: Besides the projected hiring needs, data scientists will also find opportunities to move up to leadership positions, or find their skills in demand in across a number of different industries.
+According to 2021 Bureau of Labor Statistics (BLS) projections, data scientist employment is expected to grow by 36% through 2031.
+That equates to about 40,500 data scientist job openings. - Career mobility: Besides the projected hiring needs, data scientists will also find opportunities to move up to leadership positions, or find their skills in demand in across a number of different industries.

-3. Technical toolbox: Data science, data engineering, business analytics and intelligence are all jobs that require a technical background.
+- Technical toolbox: Data science, data engineering, business analytics and intelligence are all jobs that require a technical background.
 Those skills demand higher wages and are prone to more career opportunity.
 Technical skills can also be leveraged and prepare students for more traditional careers, such as teaching, law, or medicine.

-4. Future proof: Data scientists enrolled in undergraduate and graduate programs are preparing for exciting opportunities that are not even well-defined yet.
+- Future proof: Data scientists enrolled in undergraduate and graduate programs are preparing for exciting opportunities that are not even well-defined yet.
 By preparing today they will get to build the future and become leaders in their fields tomorrow.

-5. Big earnings: Last, but not least, according to Payscale.com (2021), a data scientist’s salary range is $64,000 – $134,000 with a median salary of $96,106.
+- Big earnings: Last, but not least, according to the BLS’ 2021 survey, a data scientist’s salary range is $59,430 – $167,040 with a median salary of $100,910.

 Choosing the Right Data Science Program

 Not all data science programs are created equal.
 A number of factors contribute to finding the right educational fit.
 The good news is that there are plenty of good options.
-Everyday, new data science bootcamps, certifications, undergraduate, and graduate programs are launching.

-What to look for in a Data Science Program
+What to Look For in a Data Science Program

-2. Accreditation: Finding out if an institution meets minimum standards is important while investigating different data science programs.
+- Accreditation: Finding out if an institution meets minimum standards is important while investigating different data science programs.
 Transferring credits is one of the biggest reasons why accreditation is significant.

-3. Admission requirements: Many master’s programs require a GRE or GMAT score, in addition to transcripts, letters of recommendations, and personal statements.
+- Admission requirements: Many master’s programs require a GRE or GMAT score, in addition to transcripts, letters of recommendations, and personal statements.
 To learn more about the process of taking the GRE, check out this GRE Prep Guide.

-4. Job placement/career services help: Having job prospects after completion of the degree is very important.
+- Job placement/career services help: Having job prospects after completion of the degree is very important.
 Check to see if the school provides assistance with career placement.

-5. Online versus campus: There are pros and cons for each method.
+- Online versus campus: There are pros and cons for each method.
 Keep reading below for a breakdown.

 Prerequisites and Skills Needed to Pursue a Degree Program in Data Science